 Norms relating to humanitarian intervention offer a typical example.
 We are in a period in which we are seeing a norm struggling to emerge, if you will, but that process is not a smooth one, has not been a smooth one, and is unlikely to be a smooth one in the future.
 Indeed, when we think about norms related to humanitarian intervention or the Responsibility to Protect, if anything what we have seen has been a process of reaction, counter-reaction, counter-counterreaction and counter-counter-counter-reaction.
 We are still going through that cycle.

 Scholarly Commons Citation

 Brooks, Rosa, "Humanitarian Intervention: Evolving Norms, Fragmenting Consensus (Remarks)" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1464.
+1464.